-In early 2014, YW's Catchment Manager joined Defra's Best Practice Burning Group to help them develop sustainable land management guidance and policy that will better protect and enhance UK uplands.
+In early 2014, YW's catchment manager joined Defra's Best Practice Burning Group to help them develop sustainable land management guidance and policy that will better protect and enhance UK uplands.
 YW is working with a range of relevant organisations including the Moorland Association, Natural England and the National Farmers Union.

-YW's future moorland management programme will deliver investigation and implementation activities in the catchments where colour pollution is likely to overwhelm WTW capacity in the longer term.
-Nitrate and other pollutants that present risks to a number of YW's groundwater sources will be investigated
+YW's future moorland management programme will deliver investigation and implementation activities in the catchments where colour pollution is likely to overwhelm water treatment works capacity in the longer term.
+Nitrate and other pollutants that present risks to a number of YW's groundwater sources will be investigated.